This post may contain affiliate links.

 Backpackers on a 12 month RTW aren’t known for being cashed up, we certainly weren’t.

 Two skinny, raggedy travelers arrived in Sydney after three months in India with barely enough money to get ourselves around the Great Southern Land.

 My then boyfriend, now husband (love story here), is Australian, so we dutifully did the rounds of his relatives.
 His late grandfather was a lovely old bloke, he gave us a large cash injection to pay for an operation on James’s eyes.

 So we (ahem) spent it on learning to scuba dive and going on liveaboards.

 His eyes are OK, he can see!

 Learning to Scuba Dive on Magnetic Island

-There is a medical which you also have to pay for, a GP on the island does those.
+There was a medical which you also had to pay for, a GP on the island did those.
 People DO fail the medical..

 You also have to be able to swim.
 That sounds obvious, but people do try to learn to scuba dive without being swimmers.
 It is tested, you have to swim a few lengths.
 There was one boy in our group who couldn’t swim a length without fins, somehow he managed to get in.

 The course isn’t hard, the exam at the end is very straightforward.
 We did ours sitting under the palm trees on the beach, all very lovely.